dgaydukov/cert-aws/sa/files/sa.md

 * upload - anybody can upload file into this url within some time S3 is global service, although you assign a region to a bucket, you see all buckets across all regions S3 accidental delete protection:
-* add 2FA delete - user will need to enter 2FA code in order to delete
 * add versioning - when file is deleted, new version `mark delete` is added, but original file is still stored with some version
-Suppose we have 2 versions A and B (current) and delete file.
+* add 2FA delete - user will need to enter 2FA code in order to delete Suppose we have 2 versions A and B (current) and delete file.
 In this case we would have A, B, C (mark delete, current).
 As you see file is preserved with some version.
 Eventual consistency - since put/read is atomic, you won't read partially updated file, so you will either read old file or new file.
 Because s3 replicate data across several AZ, sometimes just after write you can read old file, but after some time new file would be available.
+Strong consistency - from 2020.12.01 [s3 deliver storng consitency by default](https://aws.amazon.com/about-aws/whats-new/2020/12/amazon-s3-now-delivers-strong-read-after-write-consistency-automatically-for-all-applications), unlike dynamoDB where you have to manually disable eventual consistency
 Although bucket name is global across all regions, you still select region when you create bucket, and actual data is stored in that particular region.
-Using bucket policy you can specify from which ip (CIDR notation) and at what time you allow to access data.
+Using bucket policy you can specify from which IP (CIDR notation) and at what time you allow to access data.
 Server access logs - you can enable them and see who is accessing your s3 (IP address/time/action(get/post/put)/response) Event notification - you can send events (sns/sqs/lambda) base on s3 action (get/post/put).
 Take a look at `sa/cloudformation/s3-event.yml` for more details.
 There we call lambda when file was uploaded.
-Below is event exampmle
+Below is event example
 ```
 {
     "Records": [